Skip to content Skip to footer navigation

 person_looking_at_energy_bill

-Myth 1: It won't save any money
+Myth 1: It won't save much money

-CHOICE tip: Price isn't the only factor to consider when choosing a supplier but it's obviously a big one.
+CHOICE tip: Price isn't the only factor to consider when choosing a supplier, but it's obviously a big one.
 Before you sign up to a new supplier, you should compare the conditions and benefits as well as the costs of your current plan against those of the plans you're considering, plus any potential connection or exit fees.

 Myth 2: I'm stuck with my current supplier

-Where you live in Australia will affect how competitive or regulated the market is, and therefore the options you have to switch to a better deal.
+Where you live in Australia will also affect how competitive or regulated the market is, and therefore the options you have to switch to a better deal.

 The areas with the most competitive energy markets – therefore where you stand to make the biggest savings – are NSW, South East Queensland, South Australia, Tasmania and Victoria.